Covid update: Melbourne mourners sneak into NZ

 A group of people from Melbourne have been put into managed isolation in New Zealand after misleading officials about where they were travelling from.

-Up to three people were caught at the New Zealand border last week after trying to get into this country without declaring they had initially come from Melbourne, Victoria.
+Up to three people were caught at the New Zealand border last week after trying to get into this country without declaring they had initially come from Australia's second city.

 It is understood they planned to attend a funeral while in this country.

-Director general of health Ashley Bloomfield has confirmed that border authorities identified three people who left Melbourne via Sydney and arrived in Auckland last week.
+Director-General of Health Dr Ashley Bloomfield today confirmed that border authorities identified three people who left Melbourne via Sydney and arrived in Auckland last week.

 This was a breach of the lockdown restrictions and the pause on the travel bubble.